 - LAYERING - STEP 1: Make sure that every layer is as flat as possible.
 Also, wait until the tomato jello cooled down to room temperature.
 Then: - Lay 1 tbsp of olives at the bottom of each glass bowl, pour balsamico on them. - Lay burrata cream on olives. - Lay pieces of toast on burrata and pour tomato jello. - Immediately put in the fridge.

 - MOZARELLA CREAM: Cut the mozzarella (keep a little aside) into small pieces and put in a food processor's bowl.
 Add milk, basil leaves to taste.
 Season with olive oil, balsamico, salt, pepper.
 Mix into a smooth cream.
 Reserve.

 - TOMATO SLICES: Carefully cut out slices of cherry tomatoes of the same sizes for the decoration of the top layer.
 So this means +/- 3 slices from the middle of each tomato.
 No worries, the leftovers are used in the next step.
 Reserve.

 - TOMATO SALAD: Dice the remainders of the cherry tomatoes and mozarella and season with olive oil, crema di balsamico, salt, pepper.
 Strain (there should really be no liquid left).

-- LAYERING - STEP 2: Take your bowls out of the fridge. - lay thin layer of mozzarella cream. - nicely lay cherry tomato slices on the sides of the dish (see picture) - lay tomato-mozarella salad in the middle. - top with remaining mozzarella cream. - when the jelly is at room temperature, fully cover the mozarella cream with jelly. - Immediately put in the fridge.
+- LAYERING - STEP 2: Take your bowls out of the fridge. - lay thin layer of mozzarella cream. - nicely lay cherry tomato slices on the sides of the dish (see picture) - lay tomato-mozarella salad in the middle. - top with remaining mozzarella cream. - when the jello is at room temperature, fully cover the mozarella cream with jello. - Immediately put in the fridge.